Partnerships with Local Stakeholders

 Partnerships with National Organizations

-National organizations focused on tobacco issues—including the American Lung Association, the American Cancer Society, and the American Heart Association—can partner with rural communities to promote tobacco prevention and cessation activities.
+National organizations focused on tobacco issues—including the American Lung Association and the American Cancer Society can partner with rural communities to promote tobacco prevention and cessation activities.
 Local chapters of these organizations can provide resources and tools to rural communities with limited funding for tobacco control activities.
 For example, the American Lung Association worked with schools in rural Southwestern Virginia to support tobacco-free schools.